Athens JFF Blog

 Looking forward to the Tenth Anniversary of the Athens Jewish Film Festival

-As we approach our Tenth Anniversary film festival in March 2018, we are excited by all the new events and changes the festival will embody.
+As we approach our Tenth Anniversary film festival running March 24-28, 2018, we are excited by all the new events and changes the festival will embody.

 An Interview with Athens JFF Founders

 The Athens Jewish Film Festival was founded in 2008 by Carmen and Abraham Tesser, retired academics from The University of Georgia and longtime residents of the Athens Jewish community.
 Their blended family includes four children, 10 grandchildren and a large brown Labradoodle named Annie Hall.

 The Tessers share some insight on how the festival began and what it has offered the Athens community.

 Q: What inspired you and Abraham to start the Athens Jewish Film Festival?
 Tell us how the festival came about.

 A: Both of us were enthusiastic reviewers for the Atlanta Jewish film Festival (2007-08) and felt that the festival was a wonderful thing for Atlanta.
 But it was a schlepp to Atlanta; there was a significant Jewish population in Athens and an intellectual culture that would support and celebrate a variety of ethnic expressions.
 At the same time, Athens was just becoming home to a new theatre, Ciné, that might be a natural venue for Jewish films.